roe-dl/weewx-airQ/README.md

 ## Observation types:

-Dependend on hardware configuration the following observation types are provided.
+Dependent on hardware configuration the following observation types are provided.
 The names are given as if no prefix is specified:

 * **airqDeviceID**: (provided if included in `[StdWXCalculate]` only)